DanielBecker-IE/scratch-intro/README.md

     git clone https://github.com/cd-carrick/scratch-intro.git

-This will create a directory called "scratch-intro" contain the Scratch projects.
+This will create a directory called "scratch-intro" containing the Scratch projects.

 Go to http://scratch.mit.edu and select the Option to Create